 Finally, if you want to know more about filters and why to use them (rather than the how that I've described), check out Mark's post on Filters 101.

-Good luck and let me know in the comments below how you get on with workflow and if you have any ND filter tips you want to share.
+Good luck and let me know in the Improve Your Photography Community below how you get on with workflow.
+Also, I'd love it if you shared your favorite filter tips!